-From humble beginnings in 1955, today we nurture more than 600 students from new and 'next generation' families in the northern suburbs of Adelaide.
+From humble beginnings in 1954, families in the northern suburbs of Adelaide and beyond.

 The early years

-As the City of Elizabeth was established and industry such as the GMH factory was introduced, the City of Salisbury boomed and The Dominican Sisters of North Adelaide were invited to open a co-educational Catholic primary school.
+In the 1950s, the City of Elizabeth was established and industry such as the GMH factory was established.
+The City of Salisbury thrived and The Dominican Sisters of North Adelaide were invited to open a co-educational Catholic Parish primary school.

-Beginning with one building comprising three classrooms which also served as the St Augustine's Parish Hall, the sisters initially travelled by car to Salisbury each day.
+Beginning with one building comprising of three classrooms, the sisters initially travelled by car to Salisbury daily.
 Before long, a second building with two more classrooms was needed.

-In the late 1960s after a fire burned St Finbar's School to the ground, the Salisbury Catholic Parish decided that rather than rebuild on that site, they would build a new building on the current school site and this would become the only Parish school.
-By the 1970s an 'open space unit' was built.
+In the late 1960s, the Salisbury Catholic Parish decided to build a new building on the current school site, and in the 1970s an 'open space unit' was built.

 Our motto of 'Truth' comes from the Dominican 'Veritas'.